ric2b/Vivaldi-browser/chromium/chrome/android/javatests/src/org/chromium/chrome/browser/vr/README.md

   emulation.
 * `//chrome/android/shared_preference_files/test/vr_ddview_skipdon_setupcomplete.json`
-  This will pair the device with a Daydream View headset, set the DON flow to be skipped, and enable controller emulation. **NOTE** This will prevent you from using a real controller outside of tests.
-To fix this, you can either reinstall VrCore or apply the Cardboard settings file (there isn't currently a way to manually re-enable real controller use from within the VrCore developer settings)
+  This will pair the device with a Daydream View headset, set the DON flow to be skipped, and enable controller emulation.

+The test runner will automatically revert any changed settings back to their pre-test values after the test suite has completed.
+If for whatever reason you want to manually apply settings outside of a test, you can do so with `//build/android/apply_shared_preference_file.py`.

 #### vr-settings-service-enabled